ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain how the service will use the GOV.UK design patterns, front end tool kit and GDS style guide during the alpha
+* Explain how the service will use the GOV.UK design patterns, front end tool kit and GDS style guide during the alpha
-* explain what design, content design and front end developer support was available to the team during the alpha
+* Explain what design, content design and front end developer support was available to the team during the alpha

 ## Assisted Digital and Channel Shift